Government wages war on cyber fraud

-The move, Dr. Bawumia pointed out, is to help deal with some serious challenges the nation is bedevilled with as a result of fraudulent activities in the cyber space which could derail the nation’s economic development and image-building if urgent steps are not taken.
+The move, Dr. Bawumia pointed out, is to help deal with some serious challenges the nation is bedevilled with as a result of fraudulent activities in cyberspace which could derail the nation’s economic development and image-building if urgent steps are not taken.

 “I am therefore pleased to announce the launch of the Fraud Control Dashboard initiative by the industry and in partnership with the Bank of Ghana and Ghana Police Service.
 This platform will harmonise the individual fraud control mechanism of mobile money operators to strengthen our national resolve in tackling and mitigating fraud on our networks.
 It will help in blocking SIM cards, mobile devices – and blacklist ID numbers that connect to any fraud or general crime-related cases in the country,” he said.